Updated: Sep 14

 Should you not be using a comforter, go from putting the dummy into your baby’s hand to putting the dummy in the cot and patting the mattress where it is.

-It is important to never put the dummy in your baby’s mouth yourself as this will make her cry until you replace the dummy.
-Don’t let your baby make a game out of it, should she throw the dummy out of the cot, put it back in intermittently if using an in-the-room method or during check-ins if using controlled crying.
+It is important to never put the dummy in your baby’s mouth yourself as this will make them cry until you replace the dummy.
+Don’t let your baby make a game out of it, should they throw the dummy out of the cot, put it back in intermittently if using an in-the-room method or during check-ins if using controlled crying.

 Removing the dummy over 2.5 years